Towing Industry Reforms

 • Occupational authorisations for towing workers and towing service providers who provide crash towing services, including fit and proper character provisions across the State.

-• associated administrative and enforcement powers will also commence in Stage 1; and
+• associated administrative and enforcement powers.

 If you would like further information on the reforms or updates as they progress, please sign up using the form below.